363

 "Poker.
 Big stakes poker."

-I nodded and moved off towards the door and when it opened I glanced in and what did I see?
+I nodded and moved off towards the door.
+When it opened, I glanced in, and what did I see?
 Weasil, with green head shade, garters on his rolled up sleeves, cigar in mouth, looking at his cards as he mumbled something that made his table laugh.
-There were girls all around the table and all eyes were fixed on the magnificent Weasil, who was holding court like he was Brad Pitt.
+There were girls all around the table, and all eyes were fixed on the magnificent Weasil, who was holding court like he was Brad Pitt.
 The door closed, I stood there insanely angry.
-Here I was playing Chinese checkers and there he was playing POKER!
-What is wrong with that picture I ask you?
+Here I was playing Chinese checkers, and there he was playing POKER!
+What is wrong with that picture, I ask you?

 "Can anyone play?"
 I asked the same bystander.

 I nodded and went inside.
-I stood there watching Weasil from the back and moved up just behind him, he was winning, and he had to be cheating.
+I stood there watching Weasil from the back and moved up just behind him.
+He was winning, and he had to be cheating.
 I was sure of it.
 Weasil doesn't do anything he can't be a weasel about.
-I can't say outright what he was doing to win, but I knew he was doing something, because this is Weasil we are talking.
+I can't say outright what he was doing to win, but I knew he was doing something because this is the Weasil we are talking.
 I couldn't figure it out.
 I still can't.
 And he won't admit to cheating, but he didn't deny it either.
 As the game was winding down and he was about to take it all, I kicked the back of his chair gently to get his attention.
-He looked up and with slit eyes from the cigar smoke and with a devious grin nodded and then put his winning hand on the table.
+He looked up and, with slit eyes from the cigar smoke and with a devious grin, nodded and then put his winning hand on the table.

-He said to me it was fine, one day only, friendly game, no paid for admission like the checkers so what's my beef?
+He told me it was fine, one day only, friendly game, no paid-for admission like the checkers, so what's my beef?
 I was not a happy man.
 What was me beef?
 I said to him to think about it.
 He got his jacket on and it was then I noticed he wasn't dressed in that offending t-shirt and jeans.
 He had on a sports coat, dress shirt and nice trousers.

 "You won them?
 From whom?"

 To make a long, maddening story short, we found me motor.
 As we were going back up Broadway to look for it again, it was being towed away.
-I ran after it looking like "Ichabod Crane" according to a laughing Weasil.
-The tow driver stopped and I told him that was me car and where was he taking it.
-He informed it was being towed to the impounding lot because it had been sitting in a lot and the extra time on it had not been paid in advance, which were the lot's rules AND they needed the space.
-Weasil had caught up to me and asked the man what the fee was, well it was a $300 fine along with $60 owed to the lot, and another $50 to get the vehicle released back to me.
+I ran after it, looking like "Ichabod Crane," according to a laughing Weasil.
+The tow driver stopped, and I told him that it was me car and where was he taking it.
+He informed me it was being towed to the impounding lot because it had been sitting in a lot.
+The extra time on it had not been paid in advance, which was the lot's rules, AND they needed the space.
+Weasel had caught up to me and asked what the fee was; well, it was a $300 fine, along with $60 owed to the lot and another $50 to get the vehicle released back to me.
 Weasil counted out all that from SOME of his vast winnings and handed it to me.

 "Get in, I'm not supposed to do this, but I suppose," he said leaning out of the truck toward Weas as I got in the other side.
 I can only think the Weasil made it worth his while, but I don't know that for sure.